I-3-1-23.Requesting Paper Claim(s) File

-To locate a paper claim(s) file, OAO staff will first confirm the location of the claim(s) file by checking the Automated Folder Location Website (or other equivalent Personal Communications (PCOM) queries).
-To use the site, the user must be logged into Session A in the PCOM system.
+To locate a paper claim(s) file, OAO staff will first confirm the location of the claim(s) file by checking the Automated Folder Location (AFL) website (see AFL User Guide) or other equivalent Personal Communications (PCOM) queries.
+To use the AFL, a user must be logged into Session A in the PCOM system.

-C. Claim(s) File Not Located in the Megasite
+C. Claim(s) File Not Located in the SSANRC

 1. Request the Claim(s) File

-If a case is designated critical, OAO staff will include this information in the email and request that the claim(s) file be forwarded within 10 days.
+For critical cases, OAO staff will include this information in the email and request that the HO forward the claim(s) file within 10 days.

 2. Documenting the Request

-After sending the email, OAO staff will add an unhidden remark in the Appeals Review Processing System (ARPS) that indicates the date OAO requested the file.
-OAO staff will also update the ARPS status code to DACP and diary the case for 30 days (or 10 days for critical cases).
-For instructions on creating a diary, see the ARPS training manual, Module 6.
+After sending the email, OAO staff will add an unhidden remark in the Appeals Review Processing System (ARPS) that documents the date OAO requested the file.
+OAO staff will also update the ARPS status code to Diary Action Pending (DACP), and diary the case for 14 days (or 10 days for critical cases).
+For instructions on creating a diary, see the ARPS Training Manual, Module 6 – Case Diary.

-Adding a remark in ARPS is very important so that the Appeals Council can evaluate what actions OAO staff took to obtain the file before it determines whether a remand for a missing claim(s) file is appropriate.
+Adding a remark in ARPS is very important so that the AC can evaluate what actions OAO staff took to obtain the file before it determines whether a remand for a missing claim(s) file is appropriate.

 3. Follow-Up Procedures

-If OAO has not received the file after 30 days (or 10 days for critical cases), OAO staff will document ARPS and notify the branch chief (usually via email) that the claim(s) file was not received.
-Branch staff will continue to search for the claim(s) file by completing the checklist in HALLEX I-3-1-26.
+If OAO has not received the file after 14 days, OAO staff will send a follow-up email and diary the case for an additional 14 days.
+For critical cases, if OAO has not received the file after 10 days, OAO staff will make a follow-up call and diary the case for an additional 10 days.
+If OAO has not received the file after the additional 14 days (or 10 days for critical cases), OAO staff will notify the branch chief (usually via email) that the claim(s) file was not received.
+OAO staff will continue to search for the claim(s) file by completing the checklist in HALLEX I-3-1-26.
 The branch chief will ensure that all relevant follow-ups are completed and annotated on the checklist.

-If the branch is unable to obtain the file after taking all necessary actions, the branch chief will certify that the claim(s) file is lost by signing the checklist, providing the completed checklist to the Appeals Council, and adding a remark in ARPS.
+If the branch is unable to obtain the claim(s) file after taking all necessary actions, the branch chief will certify that the claim(s) file is lost by completing and signing the checklist, providing the completed checklist to the AC, and adding a remark in ARPS.

-The Appeals Council must remand a case if the claim(s) file cannot be located, but adjudicators will carefully evaluate whether appropriate measures were taken to obtain a claim(s) file before doing so.
-Generally, the Appeals Council will not remand a case if the checklist is missing or incomplete.
+The AC must remand a case if the claim(s) file cannot be located, but adjudicators will carefully evaluate whether appropriate measures were taken to obtain a claim(s) file before doing so.
+Generally, the AC will not remand a case if the checklist is missing or incomplete.
 Remanding a claim without due diligence in attempting to obtain the claim(s) file causes unnecessary delay for the claimant and an unnecessary workload for OAO in processing second actions and requests for clarification under HALLEX I-2-1-85 and I-3-9-95.

 D. Missing Claim(s) File

-When queries show a hearing office sent a claim(s) file to OAO, but OAO did not receive the claim(s) file, OAO staff will contact the hearing office following the same general procedures in subsection C above, but will use the subject line “Missing Paper File” to correctly identify the issue.
+When queries show an HO sent a paper claim(s) file to OAO, but OAO did not receive the claim(s) file, OAO staff will contact the HO following the same general procedures in subsection C above, but will use the subject line “Missing Paper Claim(s) File” to identify the correct issue.
 This action is necessary to avoid an unnecessary remand and to save valuable resources.

-If OAO is unable to locate the claim(s) file after following these procedures, the Appeals Council will remand the case and instruct that the missing claim(s) file be reconstructed.
+If OAO is unable to locate the claim(s) file after following these procedures (including the completion of the checklist in HALLEX I-3-1-26), the AC will remand the case and instruct the HO to reconstruct the missing claim(s) file.

-If the hearing office notifies OAO that it located the paper claim(s) file after the Appeals Council remanded the case, OAO staff will refer hearing office staff to the request for clarification procedures in HALLEX I-2-1-87.
+If the HO notifies OAO that it located the paper claim(s) file after the AC remanded the case, OAO staff will refer HO staff to the request for clarification procedures in HALLEX I-2-1-87.